pixaful/pixafulversion2/site/content/services/online-marketing.md

 ### Email Marketing

-I offer an email marketing service that covers design, automation and reporting.
-I can also help with:
+I offer a bespoke email marketing service that is suitable for any type of business.
+I can offer:

 * Autoresponder sequences
 * Seasonal campaigns
 * Email Design
+* Reporting